rigved/rit-engl-682-spring-2021-project/README.md

 ## Installation

 Use Anaconda to create a new environment from the provided [environment.yml](https://github.com/rigved/rit-engl-682-spring-2021-project/blob/main/environment.yml) file.
+All the following sections assume that you are running the code in this Anaconda or equivalent environment.

 ```bash
 conda env create -f environment.yml